Skip to content

 Casvi is on the outskirts of Madrid.
 It is a beautiful, modern school with a long history of experience in international education.
 Students enrolled at Casvi are from many countries in the world as well as local students who live in Madrid.
 Selected students will live in Madrid and can expect to attend school and will experience the culture and history of the region.

 Spanish is spoken in the school, but most students are also developing skills in English.
 Staff at the school are mostly bilingual.
-This cultural exchange experience would be best suited for students who want to improve their Spanish.
+This cultural exchange experience would be best suited for students who want to improve their Spanish and are in Grades 10 or 11.

 Students will be staying with families that live near the school and our students will host their partner from Spain at their home later in the year.

-This school region is in the south-east of France in the city of Grenoble which is surrounded by mountains.
-The Nancy-Metz Académie in Grenoble, is part of the organization calle DAREIC – Délégation Académique aux Relations Européennes, Internationales et à la Coopération.
+This school region is in the south-east of France in the city of Auvergne which is surrounded by mountains.
+Gabriel Faure School in Auvergne, is part of the organization calle DAREIC – Délégation Académique aux Relations Européennes, Internationales et à la Coopération.
 They are very experienced with exchange programs and have been operating exchange programs with other Canadian cities in the past.
+The school is the second oldest school in France.

 LRSD students will stay with families that live near the school and will host their partner from France at their home later in the year.